Childhood Post-Traumatic Stress Disorder: Symptoms And Treatment

 • Expressing a general sense of fear or anxiety

-• Conduct concerns, such as illegal behavior, substance use, or risk-taking
+• For adolescents and teenagers in particular: conduct concerns, such as illegal behavior, substance misuse, or excessive risk-taking

-Not every child who has gone through a childhood trauma will go on to develop PTSD.
-Things like mental illness in the family, the type of trauma inflicted, the child’s personality, their support system, and the environment they grew up in may all play a role in whether someone will develop post-traumatic stress disorder.
+These symptoms may begin as soon as a few weeks after the traumatic event, or they can take several months or years to first appear.
+Also, note that not every child who has gone through a traumatic event will go on to develop PTSD.
+Factors like a history of mental illness in the family, the type of trauma, the child’s personality, their support system, and their environment may all play a role in whether they might develop post-traumatic stress disorder.

 Diagnosing childhood post-traumatic stress disorder